sshalem/Spring-Boot/13-Messaging-RabbitMQ/README.md

 Lets' learn the follwoing concepts:
 1. [Prodcer](#-) is an application that sends messages only to the RabbitMQ broker.
 2. [Consumer](#-) is an application that reads messages from the RabbitMQ broker. there can be multiple consumenrs that can subscribe to RabbitMQ broker.
-3. [Queue](#-) is a buffer or a storage in a RabbitMQ broker to store the messages. the message is read , it is consumened and removed from the queue.
-A message can thus only be processed exactly once. we can do any number of queues in a broker.
+3. [Queue](#-) is a buffer or a storage in a RabbitMQ broker to store the messages. </br> The message is read , it is consumened and removed from the queue.</br> A message can thus only be processed exactly once.</br> We can do any number of queues in a broker.
 4. exchange
 5. binding
 6. Routing key